 BYU exists to provide an education in an atmosphere consistent with the ideals and principles of The Church of Jesus Christ of Latter-day Saints.
 That atmosphere is created and preserved through a commitment to conduct that reflects those ideals and principles.
 All who represent BYU are to maintain the highest standards of honor, integrity, morality, and consideration of others in personal behavior "at all times and…in all places" (Mosiah 18:9).
 There may be times when the behavior of peers or roommates does not align with the standards set forth in the Honor Code.
 While the Honor Code Office is a resource available to students to address this behavior, BYU offers many other resources to help you in addressing these behaviors in a healthy and proactive manner.

-As a free service to students, BYU provides professionally-certified mediators in the Center for Conflict Resolution.
+As a free service to students, BYU provides professionally-certified mediators in the Center for Peace and Conflict Resolution.
 Their staff can consult one-on-one with students to prepare them to work through a conflict on their own.
 They can also provide impartial and confidential mediation services that bring both sides together in the hope of finding a solution.

 Learning how to resolve conflict effectively is a vital life skill as it can help a student improve relationships and experience more peace in their life.
-The Center for Conflict Resolution is eager to help empower students with a better understanding of conflict and with communication tools they can use in their time at BYU and throughout their lives.
+The Center for Peace and Conflict Resolution is eager to help empower students with a better understanding of conflict and with communication tools they can use in their time at BYU and throughout their lives.

 Additionally, students may turn to resident assistants, hall advisors or the Off-Campus Housing office for help working through roommate conflicts.
 Students who combine personal commitment with respect and compassion help create the environment that BYU strives to foster.